 We work to promote and facilitate original phenomenological research, and thereby add to the corpus of literature in all disciplines, especially in continental philosophy, psychology as a human science, the philosophy and ethics of communication and rhetoric, and theology.

 Located on the first floor of Duquesne's Gumberg Library, the Phenomenology Center's Collections form part of the Library's special collections.
 The Center acquires materials in all fields, wherever a phenomenological approach is used or criticized.
 These holdings include purchased and donated works in phenomenological philosophy and psychology, as well as geography, music, ophthalmology, pedagogy, law, nursing, psychology, theology, and communications.
-The Center also holds the entire personal libraries of Erwin Straus, Stephan Strasser, Aron Gurwitsch, Amedeo Giorgi, and Adriaan Peperzak, as well as books from the collections of Jan Bouman, Charles Maes, Rolf von Eckartsberg, Andre Schuwer, O.F.M., and Edward L. Murray.
+The Center also holds the entire personal libraries of Erwin Straus, Stephan Strasser, Aron Gurwitsch, Amedeo Giorgi, Adriaan Peperzak, and John D. Caputo, as well as books from the collections of Jan Bouman, Charles Maes, Rolf von Eckartsberg, Andre Schuwer, O.F.M., and Edward L. Murray.

 Special Holdings